Full Member

 New Neighbours Together

-New Neighbours Together joined NACCOM in July 2019 as a Full Member.
-They are a hosting charity based in Burnley, in the North West, also offering a drop-in service.
-Contact: Richard Priestley Phone: 07751148308 Email: [email protected] Website
+New Neighbours Together are a hosting charity based in Burnley, in the North West, also offering a drop-in service, advice and support, group social and sporting activities, distribution of quality second-hand household goods and clothes, personal development programmes and English tuition.
+Contact: Sharif Haidari Phone: 07710 550 181 Email: [email protected] Website

 2 January 2020|